 Flickr allows users to upload videos that can be up to 1 GB.
 Video playback is constrained to the first 3 minutes for free members, and 10 minutes for Pro members.

-If you’re searching for Youtube alternatives below platforms are best for host and share your video easily.
+If you’re looking for the best Youtube alternatives, these platforms are perfect to host and share your videos easily.
 However, each platform has its own terms and limitations.
-It’s better to understand your requirements to choose them.
+It’s better to understand your requirements to choose them!